cloudvorkala/SPEED/README.md

 Test account and password for admin is "admin@example.com" and  "admin123" User needs to register first, then Admin can make him a moderator or analyst in user management.
 New articles need to be approved by moderator then can be analyse by a analyst user.
+I have two user ready for testing, test3@test.com as moderator, test4@test.com as analyst, their passwd are both "test1234" but be free to test by create your own one!

 SPEED is a platform for storing and retrieving evidence related to software engineering practices.
 The system allows users to submit, review, analyze, and search for research evidence on the effectiveness of software engineering practices.